-Crash temporarily closes Auckland's Southern Motorway
+Motorcycle crash closes Auckland motorway

+The section of the motorway has been closed until further notice, as a result, and motorists are being advised to avoid the area.

-A section of Auckland's Southern Motorway has been closed due to a crash this afternoon.
+Earlier, another part of Southern Motorway has been closed due to a crash this afternoon.

 Emergency services are at the scene just after the Ellerslie Panmure off-ramp, southbound.